revng/revng/share/doc/revng/references/cli/revng-project-analyze.md

 : List the available objects for each argument and then exit.

 `--<ARG>-objects LIST`
 : For the incoming container argument `ARG`, the comma-separated list of objects to feed the analysis.
-Objects use the same syntax accepted by [`revng2 project artifact`](revng2-project-artifact.md#description) (a location, a bare key, a name, or an automatic name).
+Objects use the same syntax accepted by [`revng project artifact`](revng-project-artifact.md#description) (a location, a bare key, a name, or an automatic name).
 There is one such option per container argument of the analysis; run with `--help` to see them, or `--list` to see the available objects.
 If omitted, all the available objects are used.

 `--debug RUNNER_CONTEXT`
 : Run the command in debug mode, recording each pipeline step under the given directory.
-See [`revng2-common`](revng2-common.md#debug).
+See [`revng-common`](revng-common.md#debug).

 `--help-full`
 : Show the help including the hidden per-pipe `--*-configuration` options, then exit.

-This command supports the [developer wrapper options](revng2-common.md#developer-wrapper-options) and [pipebox arguments](revng2-common.md#pipebox-arguments).
+This command supports the [developer wrapper options](revng-common.md#developer-wrapper-options) and [pipebox arguments](revng-common.md#pipebox-arguments).

 INVALIDATION DATA
 -----------------